dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 Let's implement a version using a stream.
 The following code opens the file for reading presenting the content as a stream of lists of bytes.
-Like all streams in Dart you listen on this stream and the data will be given in chunks.
-If you want to stop getting more data before the whole file has been read you just cancel the subscription.
+Like all streams in Dart you listen on this stream and the data is given in chunks.
+If you can always stop reading more from the file by cancelling the subscription.

 {% prettify dart %}
 import 'dart:io';